gablsl/auth-api/README.md

 # 🧿 Auth API

-> Project developed during Fernanda Kipper'sclass.
+> Project developed during Fernanda Kipper's class.
 This repository contains a simple Java Spring project that implements authentication and authorization using Spring Security

 ## 🛠️ Technologies